kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 - For the remaining Jobs, the Job controller already accounted most of the finished Pods in the status.
 The controller might leave some finished Pods unaccounted, if they finish before the controller has a chance to add a finalizer.
-This situation is no worse that the legacy tracking were the controller doesn't account for Pods removed by garbage collection or other means.
+This situation is no worse than the legacy tracking were the controller doesn't account for Pods removed by garbage collection or other means.